 September 2017 Wyvern House College Centre opens in Hillingdon.
 Wyvern House accommodates 30 pupils aged 16+.

 January 2018 St Dominic’s School joins OHCAT.
-St Dominic’s School is located in Surrey and is for pupils aged 7-19 with specific learning difficulties, speech, language and communication needs and ASD.
+St Dominic’s School is located in Surrey and provides for pupils aged 7-19 with specific learning difficulties, speech, language and communication needs and ASD.

 January 2018 Brantridge School joins OHCAT.
-Brantridge School is located in West Sussex and is for pupils aged 6-13 with social, emotional and mental health needs.
+Brantridge School is located in West Sussex and provides for pupils aged 6-13 with social, emotional and mental health needs.

 January 2018 Grafham Grange School joins OHCAT.
-Grafham Grange is located in Surrey and is for pupils aged 10-19 with social, emotional and mental health needs.
+Grafham Grange is located in Surrey and provides for pupils aged 10-19 with social, emotional and mental health needs.

 September 2018 Garrett House, which formerly accommodated The Link Primary reception aged children, is transformed into an independent living facility for the OHC&AT Sutton schools and College Centres to access.

 November 2018 Arbour Vale School joins OHCAT.
 Arbour Vale School is located in Slough and provides for pupils aged 2 to 19 with a range of educational needs including severe learning difficulties with profound and multiple needs.